openstack-infra/system-config/doc/source/third_party.rst

 Gerrit changes from our CI system but you will not be able to vote +/-1 Verified on changes.
-To get voting rights you will need to get the release group of the project you are testing to add you to their project specific voting-testers group.
-Please contact the project in question when you are ready to start voting and they can add you to this group.
+To get voting rights you will need to get the release group of the project you are testing to add you to their project specific
+<project>-ci group.
+Please contact the project in question when you are
+ready to start voting and they can add you to this group.

 The Jenkins Gerrit Trigger Plugin Way